-Rich and creamy homemade marshmallows shaped like hearts for Valentine’s Day!
+Rich and creamy homemade marshmallows shaped like hearts for the ones you love!
+Like nothing you’ll ever buy at the store!

-Chalk this up to another recipe I was intimidated to make, but turned out to be easy.
+Chalk these homemade marshmallows up to another recipe I was intimidated to make, but turned out to be easy.
 Why do we allow ourselves to be held back?
 Especially when powdered sugar is involved!

-Throughout the entire process, I was like practically singing, “I’m making homemade marshmallows.
+Throughout the entire process, I was practically singing, “I’m making homemade marshmallows.
 How cool is THAT?”

 Then the kids came home and squealed, with awe-struck faces.
 And told me I’m the boss.
 Ya.
 Pretty awesome.

 Paul, who’s trying to lose the holiday weight, was not happy with me.
-Because he, unlike our weirdo offspring, loved them.
+Because he loved them.

 We sort of ate all 36 within 2 days.
 And hated ourselves.
 But we got over it.